-The income effect looks at how the price change effects consumer income.
-If price rises, it effectively cuts disposable income and there will be lower demand for the good because of this fall in disposable income.
+The income effect looks at how the price change affects consumer income.
+If price rises, it effectively cuts disposable income, and there will be lower demand for the good because of this fall in disposable income.

 - If the price of meat increases, then the higher price may encourage consumers to switch to alternative food sources, such as buying vegetables.

 - However, with the higher price of meat, it means that after buying some meat, they will have lower spare income.
 Therefore, consumers will buy less meat because of this income effect.